 Resource tables are interactive presentations of tools, resources, techniques, and methods.
 They take place at round tables within the ballroom.
 During an hour-long table session, moderators encourage people to visit new tables every fifteen minutes; however, this is not required, and people often arrive, join in to an existing discussion, and move to other tables at will.

 The conference will assign round tables to participants on the day of the conference, and label them with printed placards on stanchions.
 No screens will be provided, but electrical access will be available if your group wishes to bring laptops and monitors.
 The ballroom is a large open space, and multiple discussions and tables will occur simultaneously in the space.

 Resource tables can vary significantly according to presenter style, content, and the questions of visiting participants.
-During previous SOTL conferences, there have been at least two easily identifiable formats:
+Here's an example of two sample formats:

 Informal Q&A style: participants talked with the presenters about the table’s materials, asked questions, and held unstructured conversations.

 Present-and-discuss style: The presenter prepared a very brief presentation (perhaps only a 2-5 minute introduction or demonstration), and then answered questions or assisted people in trying out techniques.